Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 right corner and fill out the required details.

-To make your life simple, we created a group on codeforces where we store all of the content from the Princeton Competitive Programming sessions.
+To make your life simple, we created a group on codeforces where we store all the content from the Princeton Competitive Programming sessions.
 To join this group, go to the following [link](https://codeforces.com/group/hNnRWqFua0/) and click on the *join* button on the right in order to access the problems.